EvangelosTikas/meta-learning-flame/README.md

 # Meta-Flame (Under Construction)

 This GitHub repository provides a well-structured code repository for optimizing runs for Meta-Learning tasks.
-Its main focus is Computer-Vision (CV) tasks.
+Its main focus is Computer-Vision (CV), GenAI and MultiModal applications.
 You can utilize open-source datasets for running ML flows and connecting with API easily, with little code knowledge.
 Speed is key for a fast and efficient AI toolbox, and we provide a user-friendly tool for learning, optimization, research as well as enterprise sollutions.